 I have always adored chocolate mint anything and these Chocolate Mint Brownies are no exception.
-Funnily enough though, it wasn’t until recently that I began making brownies.
-There are a number of reasons for this, not least of all that I try to be careful how many irresistible sweet treats I keep on hand.
-And oh my, these Chocolate Mint Brownies really are irresistible, even for me, the queen of one bite taste trials and generous giver away of baked goods (so they aren’t hanging around tempting me!).
+Oh my, these Chocolate Mint Brownies really are irresistible, even for me, the queen of one bite taste trials and generous giver away of baked goods (so they aren’t hanging around tempting me!).

-Another reason it took me a long time to develop this recipe is that finding mint baking chips in the UK is a challenging and costly exercise.
+Although they are easily available in North America and elsewhere, it can be challenging to find chocolate mint chips in the UK.
 In the end I sourced Guittard Mint Baking Chips at Ocado, at a cost of over £6 for a package – that’s around US $9.
 If I tell you that these Chocolate Mint Brownies are worth it, you may get an idea of just how incredibly delicious they are.
-Of course, mint baking chips are available much more reasonably in the US and Canada.

 Mary was born in Belfast, Ireland but left home when she was barely 18 to travel to Canada.
 She undertook the risky sea voyage with several other young women her age, under the protection of her future employer, a manager of Dickson Textile Mill, one of the busy turn of the 19th century business in southern Ontario.
 Mary left wearing this locket containing photographs of her mother and father, never expecting to see them again.
 I can’t imagine being that brave.

 My Grandpa said Mary, or May as he called her, “roller skated right into him” one afternoon and that it was very much love at first site.
 I always loved that story.
 Mary and Joe, my grandpa, were married after the First World War.